-Isha Afeef, ORP’s Sea Turtle Biologist in Laamu, immediately called the Environmental Protection Agency (EPA) to report the incident and get advice on handling the situation.
-EPA linked her up with police chiefs Mohamed Saleem from Maamendhoo and Ahmed Fayaz from Maavah.
+Isha Afeef, ORP’s then sea turtle biologist in Laamu Atoll, immediately called the Environmental Protection Agency (EPA) to report the incident and get advice on handling the situation.
+The EPA linked her up with police chiefs Mohamed Saleem from Maamendhoo and Ahmed Fayaz from Maavah.
 A Six Senses team, including marine team captain Hassan Moosa and staff from MUI, picked up the officers and updated them on the situation.

-One by one, the team carefully carried each turtle onto the beach.
-The turtles were so heavy it took a minimum of six people to carry and flip each turtle back on its front.
+One by one, the team carefully carried each sea turtle onto the beach.
+The sea turtles were so heavy it took a minimum of six people to carry and flip each sea turtle back on its front.
 In addition, one person was responsible for continuing to douse the turtles with water.
-The rescue team followed ORP’s Turtle Rescue Code of Conduct whilst handling the animals.
+The rescue team followed ORP’s Sea Turtle Rescue Code of Conduct whilst handling the animals.

-The entire experience must have been very disorienting and stressful for the turtles.
+The entire experience must have been very disorienting and stressful for the sea turtles.
 They all took some time getting their bearings before heading towards the ocean.
-Isha took shell measurements and photo-ID shots for ORP’s database and also sent the information to the EPA.
-She carefully monitored the turtles as they made their own way back into the water.
+Isha took shell measurements and Photo-ID shots for ORP’s database and also sent the information to the EPA.
+She carefully monitored the sea turtles as they made their own way back into the water.

 Despite being very confused and a little bloody from a fish hook injury to their neck, all four males made it back to the sea with no issues.
-The female however, took a little longer to recover.
+The female, however, took a little longer to recover.
 She also had an eye injury caused by the pressure exerted on her eye from lying on her back.
-The team therefore called Dr. Minnie at the Marine Turtle Rescue Center just to be sure that she would be okay back in the water.
+The team therefore called ORP’s then veterinary surgeon, Dr. Minnie, at the Marine Turtle Rescue Center just to be sure that she would be okay back in the water.
 Dr. Minnie assessed the injury through a video call.
-She assured the rescuers that the turtle would recover once she was over the initial confusion.
-The female turtle took the longest time to dive down but the team stayed with her till she was gone in the deep.
+She assured the rescuers that the sea turtle would recover once she was over the initial confusion.
+The female took a long time to dive down, but the team stayed with her till she was gone in the deep.